 If we place ourselves at the level of strategic analysis of a company, the PESTLE (Political, Economic, Sociological, Technological, Environmental and Legal) is an effective model to identify the factors positive or negative that can influence a market and, beyond that, the companies operating in that market.

-One of the first methods of analyzing one’s environment is documentary analysis and in particular the scouring of the press and online blogs.
+One of the first methods of analysing one’s environment is a documentary analysis and in particular the scouring of the press and online blogs.

 You can also conduct semi-directive interviews or use the Delphi method.
 The Delphi method proceeds by iteration.
 It aims to collect initially, through an open-ended questionnaire, the opinions of individually interviewed experts.

-The results of this first questionnaire are then communicated to each respondent in order to obtain their reaction and response to a second questionnaire.
-The Delphi method organizes a minimum of three rounds of opinion.
+It is necessary to communicate the results of the first questionnaire to each respondent.
+In order to obtain their reaction and response to a second questionnaire.
+The Delphi method organises a minimum of three rounds of opinion.
 Its objective is to reach as broad a consensus as possible within the group.
 Beware, however, of the drop-out rate of participants, which can be high because of the number of rounds.